QUOTES-Reactions to the death of Russian opposition leader Navalny | Politics

 NAVALNY AIDE LEONID VOLKOV, ON X Volkov said he was unable to confirm the death, adding Navalny's lawyer was travelling to the site of the prison where the opposition leader had been serving his sentence.

-NAVALNY'S DEPUTY, IVAN ZHDANOV, ON X Said relatives of Navalny should be notified of his death within 24 hours, but no notifications have been made.
+NAVALNY'S DEPUTY, IVAN ZHDANOV, ON X Zhdanov said relatives of Navalny should be notified of his death within 24 hours, but no notifications have been made.

 RUSSIAN NEWSPAPER EDITOR AND NOBEL PEACE PRIZE LAUREATE DMITRY MURATOV Speaking to Reuters, Muratov called the death "murder" and said that he believed prison conditions had led to Navalny's demise.